Tax Changes for Small Businesses

 Generally, businesses can take a special depreciation allowance to recover part of the cost of qualified property placed in service during the tax year.
 The allowance applies only for the first year you place the property in service.

 Businesses that acquire and place qualified property into service after Sept.
-8, 2010 can now claim a depreciation allowance of 100 percent of the cost of the property.
+8, 2020, can now claim a depreciation allowance of 100 percent of the cost of the property.
 The property must be placed in service before Jan.
-1, 2012 (Jan.
-14, 2013 in the case of certain longer-lived and transportation property).
-Businesses that acquire qualified property during 2010 on or before Sept.
-8, 2010 can claim a depreciation allowance of 50 percent of the cost of the property.
+1, 2020.
+Businesses that acquire qualified property during 2020 on or before Sept.
+8, 2020, can claim a depreciation allowance of 50 percent of the cost of the property.
 The property must be placed in service before Jan.
-1, 2013 (Jan.
-1, 2014 in the case of certain longer production period property and for certain aircraft.)
+1, 2020 (Jan.
+1, 2020 in the case of certain longer production period property and for certain aircraft.)

 The allowance is an additional deduction you can take after any section 179 deduction and before you figure regular depreciation under MACRS for the year you place the property in service.
 The types of property that can be depreciated are described in the instructions to Form 4562.